 But then one day something changed that.

 Later that evening as I sat in the ER having stitches I was completely disgusted with myself.
-I had ran away from my friends.
+I had run away from my friends.
 I left them there.
-Of my 5 friends 3 were girls and I just ran.
+Of my five friends, three were girls and I just ran.
 Luckily the girls were fine, they weren’t touched.
 But the feeling of shame I still have to this day.

 When I went to Uni I made the shocking discovery that quite apart from what I had been conditioned to, people were generally quite nice and it was quite fine to be nice to people.

-I went down to an Aikido dojo that was in a neighbourhood next to mine, and through pure luck it turned out to be the international headquarters for the one style, Shodokan, that emphasized practical application through fighting rather than just form.
+I went down to an Aikido dojo that was in a neighborhood next to mine, and through pure luck, it turned out to be the international headquarters for the one style, Shodokan, that emphasized practical application through fighting rather than just form.
 This meant I got to learn from some of the best guys in the world.